 One of these five Facebook tactics includes Account Simplification.
 Why are we a fan of it?
 By having a simplified account structure, you’re helping Facebook’s algorithm find out which audience is driving the performance on a more accurate level.

 The end goal of this structure is to have a comprehensive look at your campaigns so you can understand what’s working and what’s not.
-If you’re curious to learn more about the Power 5 tactics and Facebook’s structure for scale, check out this post.
+If you’re curious to learn more about the Power 5 tactics and Facebook’s structure for scale, check out the best practises of Facebook’s structure to scale.

 Facebook Ads Audience Types